Introduction

 Washington and Thomas Jefferson - - it was simply not seen as a moral issue in

 their lifetimes.
-Also, by the time of the civil war, all of OUR ancestral
+Also, by the time of the civil war, all of MY ancestral

 families had relocated north of the southern and border states, and were all